AI software maker Syncron helps industrial suppliers figure out which parts to stock

 Syncron has 10 offices around the world and does business in over 100 countries.
 Its clients include Volvo, Brother, Caterpillar, Electrolux, Hitachi, Mazda, and Manitowoc Cranes, one of the world’s largest manufacturers of industrial cranes.

-It today announced $35 million in revenue this past quarter — the most successful in its history.
+It today announced $35 million in revenue this past year, hot off the heels of the most successful Q1 in its history.